johnckealy/djengu/README.md

 ## Flavours

-Djengu currently has three choices (more will be added as the project progresses):
+Djengu currently has two choices.
+More will be added as the project progresses.

 1) `Basic`: Creates a basic Quasar and Django application.